-15.302 Economic History I
+15.331 Economic History I

-The development of Modern Europe.
-This course is concerned with the economic history and development of Europe from the 16th century to the present day, with special reference to a comparison of the different economic and historical experience in that period, of Britain, France, the Low Countries, Germany and Russia.
-The main topics to be considered, in relation to their contribution to economic growth in Europe, are agricultural change, population growth, foreign trade and the process of industrialization.
-Further consideration will be given to a comparison of the institutional framework of economic growth and the social consequences of economic change in each country.
+The economic development of Modern Europe.
+The economic history and development of Europe from the Middle Ages to the 20th century, with special reference to the different historical experience of economic development of Britain, France, Germany and Russia.
+Population growth, agricultural change, foreign trade and the process of industrialization are considered in relation to their contribution to European economic development.
+A comparison of the institutional framework of economic growth and the social consequences of economic change in each country.

-Black, C. E. The Dynamics of Modernisation.
-Harper Torchbooks, 1966.
+Hobsbawm, E. The Age of Revolution.
+Mentor, 1964.